 The best lidos and splashparks in Surrey

 Hey hot stuff!
 Bit sweaty?
-Our pick of the best pools in and around Surrey to cool down.
+Here's our pick of the best pools and aqua parks in and around Surrey to cool down.
 Just add sun lotion.

 Bit hot, innit?
 Ideally, we’d like someone to move Surrey a bit closer to the seaside right now but, failing that, here’s the Muddy-approved lowdown on all the best local spots for al fresco water fun.
 Just make sure those bikini straps are firmly secured before you cannonball in.